bacontime/games-mirror/rules/abstract-homeworlds.md

 They also choose a large pyramid (3 pips) as their starting ship, and place it next to their Homeworld.

-You lose if you don't have any ships at your Homeworld at the end of your turn.
+You lose if you don't have any ships at your Homeworld at the start of your turn.

 ### Action Types